Ceratophora ukuwelai

 Ceratophora ukuwelai, or Ukuwelas's rough-horn lizard, is a species of agamid lizard.
 It was described in 2020 and is named after the herpetologist Kanishka Ukuwela.
 Some taxonomists have posited that Ukuwelas' rough-horn lizard might be better treated as being part of the rough-nosed horned lizard.
 Ukuwelas' rough-horn lizard is endemic to Salgala Forest in Kegalle District, Sri Lanka.
 It is found in thick leaf litter on the forest floor in dense patches of forest.
 The study describing the species recommended that it be classified as being critically endangered due to the species' small range, low encounter rates within its known range, and ongoing habitat loss.
 Habitat loss and fragmentation are the greatest threats to the species.
-Other threats include roadkill-induced mortality, thermal stress due to highway asphalt, and invasive species.
+Other threats include roadkill, thermal stress due to highway asphalt, and invasive species.

 Taxonomy

 Ceratophora ukuwelai was described by the herpetologist Suranjan Karunarathna and colleagues in 2020 on the basis of an adult female specimen collected from Salgala Forest in Kegalle District, Sri Lanka.
 It is named after the herpetologist Kanishka Ukuwela to honor his work studying and conserving the biodiversity of Sri Lanka.
 In English, the species is known as Ukuwelas' rough-horn lizard.
 The Sinhala common name for the species is Ukuwelage ralu-ang katussa.

 Ukuwelas' rough-horn lizard is sister (most closely related) to the rough-nosed horned lizard.
 These two species are the most basal in the genus Ceratophora and are sister to a clade formed by all the other species in the genus.
 A 2021 study found significant genetic variation between different populations of the rough-nosed horned lizard and posited that the rough-nosed horned lizard and Ukuwelas' rough-horn lizard might be better treated as the same species.